 We service all suburbs across the Sunshine Coast including the outlying areas of Yandina, Coolum Beach and Noosa Heads in the North and North Lakes, Redcliffe and Carina in the South.

-*Upgrade to Fronius Primo 5kW (Austrian made) for only $3.56 p/week extra
+*Upgrade to Fronius Primo GEN24 - 5kW (Austrian made) for only $3.69 p/week extra

 - All installations are undertaken by SolarWide employees.
 No Sub-contractors!

-- Prices are after STC’s have been assigned to SolarWide Pty Ltd and are based on single storey roof within 100km of our Warana office.
-Extra costs may apply for meter box upgrades, roof type, installations over 3 or more roof sections.
-A site inspection is required to confirm final pricing.
+- Prices are based on a 2023 installation and are after STC’s have been assigned to SolarWide Pty Ltd and are based on a single-storey roof within 100km of our Warana office.
+Extra costs may apply for meter box upgrades, roof type, and installations over 3 or more roof sections.
+A site inspection is required to confirm the final pricing.

 - Prices are subject to change at the discretion of SolarWide.